Why a customer experience executive is vital for any organization

 And recent research reveals that customer executives are on the rise, suggesting that business decision makers are meeting the demand for a more “experience-focused” business approach.

-Though CCO roles tend to be more prevalent in technology sectors, worldwide adoption is on the rise.
-And Gartner reveals that 89 percent of companies plan to compete primarily on the basis of the customer experience by 2016, so we have the makings of a customer service revolution.
+Though CCO roles tend to be more prevalent in technology sectors, worldwide adoption is on the rise.2 And Gartner reveals that 89 percent of companies plan to compete primarily on the basis of the customer experience by 2016, so we have the makings of a customer service revolution.3

-Although the majority of companies are not aligned to deliver seamless customer service, the leaders of the pack are already taking note—and most of those are leveraging the power of existing CRM solutions and adapting them to customer service use cases:
+Although the majority of companies are not aligned to deliver seamless customer service, the leaders of the pack are already taking note—and most of them are using the power of existing customer relationship management (CRM) solutions and adapting them to customer service use cases:

 An example of how CRM has boosted customer service presence